Papa John's shareholder lawsuit over 'toxic' workplace culture is dismissed

 Wood dismissed the lawsuit with prejudice, meaning it cannot be brought again.
 The lawsuit had been amended twice, and the judge said it would be "futile" to try again.

-Schnatter resigned as Papa John's chairman in July 2018 and apologized after a published report said he used a racial slur when discussing Black people.
+Schnatter resigned as Papa John's chairman in July 2018 and apologised after a published report said he used a racial slur when discussing Black people.

 He stepped down as CEO in December 2017 after saying the National Football League's handling of players protesting racism and police misconduct was hurting sales at Papa John's, then a league sponsor.